bdwashbu/ScalaAsm/README.md

 The hope is that Scala x86 can be used to implement a turing-complete programming language, but this is still an area of research.

-We do know Scala x86 can be used to implement low-level assembly code.
+Scala x86 can be used to implement low-level assembly code.
 This assembly currently supports many useful features such as procedures, loops, labels, and variables.
-Some of these, like variables, are implemented using first-class scala constructs.
+Some of these, like variables, are implemented using scala code.

-Heres the most consise 32-bit windows console "Hello world!":
+Heres the a short 32-bit windows console "Hello world!":

 ```scala
 object HelloWorld extends AsmProgram[x86_32] {